welvet/SillyTavern-MessageSummarize/README.md

 If it's something else, please turn on "Debug Mode" in the settings and send me the output logs from your browser console and raise an issue or message on discord.

+### Known Issues
+- When using a message limit, world info time cooldown and sticky timed effects do not work properly.

 ### Todo
 - ~~Handle swiping, editing, and deleting summaries~~